concordion/concordion-website/_includes/documenting.md

 ### Markdown editors

 While you can edit Markdown in a text editor, you'll get additional features such as preview, syntax highlighting and auto indent with a Markdown editor.
 There are lots of options available, including online editors, plugins to text editors such as Notepad++ and dedicated Markdown editors.
-If you wish to use any of the Markdown extensions (see above), you might want to make sure your editor supports it.
+You might want to make sure your editor supports tables, strikethrough and any of the other Markdown extensions you configure (see above).

 #### Github
 The syntax used for this extension is compatible with Github Flavored Markdown, allowing specifications to be edited and previewed in the Github editor.

 #### IDEA
-The official IntelliJ IDEA Markdown editor is not recommended since it does not support tables.
+The official IntelliJ IDEA Markdown Support plugin is not recommended since it does not support tables.

 Instead, the [Markdown](https://plugins.jetbrains.com/plugin?id=5970) plugin is recommended.
 This plugin uses the same underlying Pegdown library as the Concordion Markdown extension.
-After installing the plugin, you will need to configure the [settings](https://plugins.jetbrains.com/files/5970/screenshot_14568.png) to enable Tables and Strikethrough, plus any additional Markdown language extensions that you [configure](https://concordion.github.io/concordion/latest/spec/annotation/ConcordionOptions.html).
+After installing the plugin, you will need to configure the [settings](https://plugins.jetbrains.com/files/5970/screenshot_14568.png) to enable Tables and Strikethrough, plus any additional Markdown language extensions that you [configure](https://concordion.github.io/concordion/latest/spec/annotation/ConcordionOptions.html) in Concordion.

+Note that the [Concordion Support](https://plugins.jetbrains.com/plugin/7978?pr=idea) plugin can be used with either the Markdown or Markdown Support plugins.

 #### Eclipse
 Available Eclipse plugins include: